History of Barnsley F.C.: Back in the Championship, new shareholders and ownership at Barnsley Football Club (2016–present)

 In September 2016, Barnsley were caught up in an ongoing scandal in English football, with assistant manager Tommy Wright alleged to have accepted "bungs" in exchange for working as an ambassador for a third-party player ownership consortium.
 Wright was initially suspended before being sacked by Barnsley on 28 September.

 On 19 December 2017, it was announced that Patrick Cyrne and family, had agreed of new shareholders and co-owners of Barnsley Football Club to consortium led by Chien Lee of NewCity Capital and Pacific Media Group, which is led by Paul Conway and Grace Hung.
 Billy Beane and Neerav Parekh, who will also be investing in Barnsley Football Club with Chien Lee and Pacific Media Group.
 Chien Lee has 80% shares and the Cyrne family has 20% shares of ownership of Barnsley Football club.

 Despite the new shareholders, Barnsley were relegated to League One for the second time in five seasons in 2017–18, when a heroic last matchday of the season saw them finish 22nd.
+Barnsley were promoted back to the Championship the following season, and managed to avoid relegation from the Championship in 2019–20.
+In 2020–21, under the management of Valérien Ismaël, Barnsley finished in fifth place and made it to the EFL Championship Play-offs for the first time in 24 years, with the youngest squad and one of the smallest budgets in the league.
+The Wall Street Journal called Barnsley a "Moneyball experiment".

+Prior to the 2021–22 season, Markus Schopp was revealed as the new head coach.
+In November 2021, Schopp was sacked after a run of seven straight defeats.
+Three weeks later Poya Asbaghi was appointed as the new head coach.
+Fortunes improved little as Barnsley were relegated from the 2021–22 EFL Championship following a 2–1 defeat against Huddersfield Town.
+Asbaghi left the club by mutual consent shortly afterwards.
+On 15 June 2022, Michael Duff was appointed head coach of Barnsley on a three-year deal.